Citroen C5 Aircross Hybrid review

 |Plug-in hybrid||34 miles||166mpg||32g/km|

-The aforementioned engine delivers the goods when it comes to running costs, with 32g/km CO2 emissions and 34-mile electric range ensuring the Aircross falls into the 10% for Benefit-in-Kind (BiK) band for company-car tax, regardless of which of the two trim levels (Flair and Flair Plus, both well equipped) that you pick.
-The C5 Aircross Hybrid is practical, too, with minimal loss of boot space compared to the diesel and petrol versions, as well as comfortable seats and plenty of room for adult passengers front and rear.
+The hybrid technology means it emits just 32g/km of CO2 and has a 34-mile electric range, so it falls into the 11% for Benefit-in-Kind (BiK) band for company-car tax, regardless of which of the two trim levels (Shine or Shine Plus) that you pick.
+The C5 Aircross Hybrid is practical, too, with only a small loss of boot space compared to the diesel and petrol versions, and it has comfortable seats and lots of room for adult passengers in the back seats.

-Less satisfactory is the ride quality, which we really expect to be better from a large Citroen, given the brand's history.
-At higher speeds, the car glides and floats over bumps, but in the next moment, especially at lower speeds, it tends to crash into potholes and jitter over broken tarmac and potholes.
-It’s all very inconsistent.
+Previous Citroens, and other models in the range, are comfortable at all times but the C5 Aircross Hybrid can't quite match them.
+At higher speeds, the car is a lot smoother over bumps, but at lower speeds, it tends to crash into potholes and jitter over broken tarmac – it’s all very inconsistent.
 It doesn't make up for that with good handling either, as the light steering makes manoeuvring easy at low speeds, but it doesn’t get any weightier as your speed increases, nor does it offer much feedback.

 So if you're looking for a satisfying driving experience, the closely related Peugeot 3008 and – even more so – the recently refreshed MINI Countryman hybrid are both better choices.
 The C5 Aircross is also far from the cheapest plug-in hybrid family SUV, but that will probably concern private buyers more than it will company-car users.
 For the latter in particular, the big and distinctively styled French car is still worth a look.
 For a more detailed look at the Citroen C5 Hybrid, read on for the rest of our in-depth review...